 The founders of the Národ Lodge were active in the movement of the national liberation.
-The assembled around František Sís and the magazine Národ and also around Alois Rašín and Maffie (the main organ of the Czech home resistance during the WWI) The goals of Freemasonry, related to great words of “Liberty, Equality, Fraternity”, inspired the founding members of the Národ Lodge thanks to the Masonic participation in liberating revolutions of oppressed nations.
-In 1914, František Sís was already meeting with an Italian Mason Ugo Dadone, the member of the Italian Consulate in Prague.
-With his help, Sís turned to the Grand Lodge of Italy with a request about possibility of establishing a Lodge in Prague through the Italian Freemasonry.
-They response was positive, but next plans were thwarted by World War I.
+They assembled around František Sís and the magazine Národ and also around Alois Rašín and Maffie (the main organ of the Czech home resistance during the WWI) The goals of Freemasonry, related to great words of “Liberty, Equality, Fraternity”, inspired the founding members of the Národ Lodge thanks to the Masonic participation in liberating revolutions of oppressed nations.
+In 1914, František Sís was already meeting with an Italian Mason Ugo Dadone, member of the Italian Consulate in Prague.
+With his help, Sís turned to the Grand Lodge of Italy with a request about the possibility of establishing a Lodge in Prague through the Italian Freemasonry.
+Their response was positive, but next plans were thwarted by World War I.

 In 1918, the idea of founding the Czech independent Národ Lodge returned with even higher intensity.
 They desired, enriched by experience from the war underground activity of resistance groups Národ and Maffie, to crown the Lodge as the guard of young liberty in the liberated country.
 Its task was to defend everything won by the national revolution on October 28.
 The first confidants of Sís were Alois Rašín, Přemysl Šámal, a mayor of Prague, Josef Scheiner, a mayor of Sokol and professor Bohumil Němec, a future rector of the Charles University.
-In March 1919, the first applicants were accepted in an administrative way (per procuram) to the Nazionale Lodge in Rome to all three degrees, the Entered Apprentice, the Fellow Craft and the Master Mason.
+In March 1919, the first applicants were accepted in an administrative way (per procuram) to the Nazionale Lodge in Rome to all three degrees, the Entered Apprentice, the Fellow Craft, and Master Mason.
 Plus, they were encouraged to establish a Proper Lodge in Prague.

 František Sís invited all Master Masons to the meeting on March 21, 1919 in the National Club (Národní klub) where they took an oath and pledge of Master Mason to the hands of a delegate of the Italian Supreme Council.
 After, they agreed unanimously to establish a Freemasonic Lodge in Prague in “the Ancient and Accepted Scottish Rite” and to call her “Národ”– in memory of a group which gathered under the leadership of František Sís around the revolutionary magazine “Národ” during the War.